 Allow your bridal shower and bachelorette party to be gifts from your friends—meaning they are sweet surprises, not custom orders.

 Your bridesmaids should receive something that they can cherish beyond your big day, without the word “bridesmaid,” “bride’s crew,” or your wedding date emblazoned on it.

 A popular choice is often jewelry; earrings or a bracelet that your girls wear on the wedding day, and can continue to enjoy afterward.
 But not all meaningful gifts have to be expensive—I’ve received beautiful picture frames, gorgeous stationery, and monogrammed coffee cups as bridesmaid gifts.
 All were small but incredibly thoughtful, and whenever I see them, I recall my sweet friends and what fun it was to share in their special days.
 Be sure to include a heartfelt handwritten note with each gift.

 6. It’s only ONE day:

-Sweet bride, I know that your wedding day consumes your every waking thought.
+I know that your wedding day consumes your every waking thought.
 But for your bridesmaids, “normal life” is moving right along.
 So in those months leading up to your wedding, try to move the conversation beyond your guest list, photographer search, and the latest family drama.
-Ask questions and show interest in your friends’ current life situations: their jobs, families, and relationships.
+Stay up-to-date and involved in what’s going on in your friends’ lives: their jobs, families, and relationships.
 If all you talk about is your wedding, your friendship will only survive that event.

 The bottom line: while your wedding is definitely all about you, remember that life will go on after that day ends.
 Considering your bridesmaids’ schedules, budgets, and feelings will ensure that you stay close after you’re a Mrs., and that you even get asked to stand by their sides as they say “I do,” one day.